pbiecek/mi2-summer-22/README.md

-# Summer internships at MI2 in 2022
+# Summer internships at MI² in 2022

-Please add your project proposal as separate md files, and link to it in the README.md Add at least following information:

-- title of the project
-- name of the mentor (your name)
-- short description why is the project important
-- short description what shall be completed by the end of the project
-- short description what inter/interns will learn during the summer project
-- short description if there is any possibility for follow-up (publication, diploma thesis, so on)
+I'm glad you're interested in internships within the MI2 team.
+See https://github.com/pbiecek/mi2-summer-22 for a list of open topics to work on this summer.
+The deadline for applications is May 8, 2023 - end of day.
+If you would like to learn more about any of the projects then please contact the mentor for that particular project.

+Please apply with this form: https://forms.gle/qsuiwg3xYFLdQGyZ6

-## List of the proposals for MI2 summer interns 22
+## List of the proposals for MI2 summer internships

 |  ID  |  Topic  |  Mentor  |
 |----------|:-------------|------:|